The Higman operations and embeddings of recursive groups: Introduction

-Another embedding aspect we touch is the manner by which the initial group $G$ is constructively embedded into a $2$-generator group $T$, and how the relations of $T$ can be obtained from those of $G$.
+Another embedding aspect we touch upon is the manner by which the initial group $G$ is constructively embedded into a $2$-generator group $T$, and how the relations of $T$ can be obtained from those of $G$.
 In the literature there is no shortage in constructive embeddings of this type (in fact, the original method of \cite{HigmanNeumannNeumann} already allows that).
-However, for our purposes we need a method which not only makes deduction of the relations of $T$ from the relations of $G$ a trivial \textit{automated} task, but also \textit{preserves certain structure} in the relations as we will see below (see examples in \ref{SU The structure of sequences}, Remark~\ref{RE numerous groups} and Remark~\ref{RE about the inherited structure}).
+However, for our purposes we need a method which not only makes deduction of the relations of $T$ from the relations of $G$ a trivial automated task, but also \textit{preserves certain ``patterns''} in the relations (for illustration of the ``patterns'' see \cite{Embeddings with universal words} and also examples in subsection \ref{SU The structure of sequences} below).